EndBug/add-and-commit/README.md

 You can delete files with the `remove` option: that runs a `git rm` command that will stage the files in the given path for removal.
 As with the `add` argument, you can use every option `git rm` allows (e.g. add `--force` to ignore `.gitignore` rules).
 The script will not stop if one of the git commands fails.
 E.g.: if your command shows a "fatal: pathspec 'yourFile' did not match any files" error the action will go on.
 You can also use JSON or YAML arrays (e.g. `'["first", "second"]'`, `"['first', 'second']"`) to make the action run multiple `git rm` commands: the action will log how your input has been parsed.
 Please mind that your input still needs to be a string because of how GitHub Actions works with inputs: just write your array inside the string, the action will parse it later.

+### Pushing:

+By default the action runs the following command: `git push origin ${branch input} --set-upstream`.
+You can use the `push` input to modify this behavior, here's what you can set it to:

+- `true`: this is the default value, it will behave as usual.
+- `false`: this prevents the action from pushing at all, no `git push` command is run.
+- any other string:
+  The action will use your string as the arguments for the `git push` command.
+Please note that nothing is used other than your arguments, and the command will result in `git push ${push input}` (no remote, no branch, no `--set-upstream`, you have to include them yourself).

+One way to use this is if you want to force push to a branch of your repo: you'll need to set the `push` input to, for example, `origin yourBranch --force`.

 ### Tagging: